FAQ PRESERVATION

 Do you use all the flowers in the frame?

-Not all the flowers of your bouquet will be used in the frame.
+Not all the flowers of your bouquet will be pressed and used in the frame.
 This can be due to thickness, flower condition, or simply lack of space in the frame.
-Feel free to let me know if you would like me to include the remaining pressed flowers in your parcel.
+Feel free to let me know if you would like me to include the remaining pressed flowers in your parcel (if any).
 I am always happy to!

 How long does it take to make a bridal frame?

 This mostly depends of the size of the frame.
-Let’s take the XXL frame (largest option), for example, which takes approximately 11 hours.
+Let’s take the 50x70cm frame, for example, which takes approximately 12 hours.

 Breakdown of effort: